gvwilson/thirdbit/src/fiction/iffy/index.md

 *She dreamed, knowing as she did so that she was dreaming.
 "This isn't real," she said.*

-*"I know, love," Third said,
+*"No, it isn't," Third said,
 forcing a smile but unable to keep the fear out of her voice.
 She slipped her littlest clone's favorite book into the salvaged ecosuit and did up the last snaps.